Grand Trunk Railway: Legacy

 Canadian Rail speculated in 1963 that an independent GTR might have survived had it always used standard gauge.
 The GTR was a private company headquartered in England that received heavy Canadian government subsidies and was never profitable because of competition from shipping and American railways.
 (In 1880 40% of the Grand Trunk traffic was from one or another American city to and from Chicago, taking a shortcut across Ontario.)
 Inflated construction costs, overestimated revenues, and an inadequate initial capitalization threatened bankruptcy for the Grand Trunk.

 Sir Joseph Hickson was a key executive from 1874 to 1890 based in Montreal who kept it afloat financially and formed an alliance with the Conservative party.
 Carlos and Lewis (1995) show that it managed to survive because its British investors accurately assessed the corporation's value and prospects, which included the likelihood that the Canadian government would bail out the railway should it ever default on its bonds.
 The government had guaranteed a very large loan and had enacted legislation authorizing debt restructuring.
 These arrangements allowed the company to float new bond issues to replace existing debt and to issue securities in lieu of interest.

 Charles Melville Hays joined the Grand Trunk in 1895 as general manager (and in 1909, president, based in Montreal).
 Hays was the architect of the great expansion during a colourful and free-spending era.
 He upgraded the tracks, bridges, shops and rolling stock, but was best known for building huge grain elevators and elaborate tourist hotels such as the Château Laurier in Ottawa.
 Hays blundered in 1903 by building a subsidiary, the Grand Trunk Pacific Railway Company some 4800 km long; it reached Prince Rupert in northern British Columbia in 1914.
 The government built and the Grand Trunk was to operate the National Transcontinental to link the main Grand Trunk with its Pacific subsidiary.
 The very expensive subsidiary was far north of major population centres and had too little traffic.

 Nearing bankruptcy in 1919, the entire system was nationalized: the government merged the Grand Trunk, the Grand Trunk Pacific, and the National Transcontinental lines into the new Canadian National Railways.
 The process was completed in 1923.
 The Grand Trunk lines in the United States, however, kept their distinctive name.

+GTR corporate headquarters in London at 17-19 Cockspur Street in London was used by CNR and later sold.
+This building is now home to other businesses including the Original London Visitor Centre.

 The Grand Trunk legacy seeped into late 20th century popular culture, when a hard rock trio from Flint, Michigan, called itself Grand Funk Railroad in 1969.